 - A Critical Incident Management Committee of senior Administrators and Emergency Management personnel meet bi-weekly to review incidents, status of programs and operational needs.

 - Outreach efforts have already begun to familiarize faculty and staff with reporting procedures and expectations when a student is disruptive or distressed.
-This effort is being coordinated by the Center for Prevention and Outreach, a new unit in the Division of Student Affairs.
+This effort is being coordinated by the Center for Prevention and Outreach in the Division of Student Affairs.
 A brochure was recently updated and distributed to all faculty and another one is being developed for staff which describes these protocols.
 The brochures also contain resources and lists offices for faculty and staff to contact if the need arises and/or if they have questions.

 - The Center for Prevention and Outreach has also developed and implemented a one-class session curriculum module, which includes depression/suicide prevention and bystander intervention.
 The session is being presented to all incoming freshman as part of the SBU101 course required for all new students.